 During her time with The District, Gartner successfully shepherded in a new Community Improvement District, taking members from brainstorming to planning to implementation.
 Member planning forums began in 2008 and a CID was unanimously supported by Council in February of 2011.
 This process lead to the consolidation of two, independently operating organizations and the total recasting of the mission of The District.
 Throughout this process, Gartner was instrumental in the passage of not one but two new downtown assessments, despite the recession.
 The CID property assessment passed with overwhelming support (71% assessed value and 58% per capita) and a new CID sales tax passed with 63% of the vote.
 As a result, revenues have increased by over 350%, finally allowing the organization to accomplish some key District improvement projects.

 In 2015, Gartner became the executive director of the newly established Loop Community Improvement District.
 A key retail corridor in the 1960’s, this area had been neglected for decades until a core group of business and property owners came together to form a CID and work towards enhancing the corridor.
 Confidence in the area is already increasing with property values rising 12% in one year and retail sales coming in above estimates by 50%.
-She is currently working with a consulting firm on a long-range plan to add beautification elements, public spaces, and traffic calming—all with the goal of creating a multi-model corridor through midtown.
+She immediately helped develop and implement the Loop Corridor Plan focused on beautification elements, public spaces, and traffic calming—all with the goal of creating a multi-model corridor through midtown.
+The Loop was recently one of six communities in the nation to receive a federal grant designed to encourage local, small-scale manufacturing as a way to revitalize an underperforming area of the city and create new economic opportunities.
+A year later, they were one of five communities to be selected as an Etsy Maker City.
+These grants lead to the opening of the CoMo Cooks Shared Kitchen, operated by The Loop CID as a way to lower barriers to entry for cooks and small-batch producers, as well as two other independent shared spaces on the street–a makerspace and a digital media studio.
+Gartner recently partnered with two other local organizations, the Root Cellar and the Greenbelt Land Trust of Mid-Missouri on a $588,000 USDA grant designed to help local growers produce value-added products by providing them with kitchen space, a distribution network, and pop-up retail options.